oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 # 2.1 Information Models And Data Models

+ > discussion based on RFC 3444

 # 2.2 Benefits of Information Models

+> discussion based on RFC 8477

 # 2.3 Information Modeling Languages

+> JADN and other IM languages
+> What languages aren't really IM languages

 # 2.4 Information Modeling Tools

+> benefits of combining IMs with automated tooling for validation, translation

 # 3 Creating Information Models with JADN

 # 3.1 JADN Overview